You are currently viewing Lucky SHD400 Review — Three Rolls, 34 Frames, and an Honest Review

 The images feel like found memories.
 Not clean.
 Not sharp.
 But emotional.
 Dark.
 Textured.
 Atmospheric.

-Lucky SHD400 made Cornwall feel like a place pulled from the past.
+Lucky SHD400 made Cornwall feel like a place pulled from the past and worthy of mention in my guides to film photography.

 Pros & Cons